|N6114H, Andover Flight Academy's 1946 Piper J-3 Cub|

 |The front office of N6114H.
 It's way easier to see those instruments when there isn't a person sitting up there.|

 I spent 7.0 hours flying a 65 horsepower Piper J-3 Cub, N6114H.
-It was in excellent condition, particularly considering that its use as a trainer.
+It was in excellent condition, particularly considering its use as a trainer.
 My training took place in 1.0 - 1.5 hour blocks that alternated with other students.
 On my second day, for example, Damian was also working with John, who was sent to Andover Flight Academy by the Owls Head Transportation Museum for a Stearman check-out.

 My first attempt at climbing into the back seat of the Cub was awkward at best.
 "Well, that was ungainly," Damian deadpanned once I managed to pull my legs into the Cub.